tonyho1992/wax/_posts/1-1-1-candlemaking.md

 This lets advanced users developing apps with [nodejs](http://nodejs.org) pull in your project nicely and with versions.
 If you really want to level up, publish the package to npm.

+## Documentation

+**Documentation can and should be as high a priority as coding.** Author documentation for-real.
+Here's the Wax style:

+* branch for `gh-pages` and wipe out your source tree.
+* use [jekyll](http://jekyllrb.com) to manage your documentation
+* tag documentation pages with compatibilities
+* when documentating Javascript with examples, include the necessary HTML bootstrap in the example code.
+* documentation pages should have the form:
+  * title
+  * abstract
+  * example
+  * api